MEDEAlab/WhereDoGGo/README.md

      python doggo_sniff.py -db databases.faa -hmm /hmm_folder -con proj_1 -cut cutoffs.txt -f
      ```

    **Note**: A variation of doggo_sniff.py, called doggo_sniff_fftns.py has been included.
 It is identical except that it runs multiple alignments with the faster but less accurate FFT-NS-2 algorithm of MAFFT instead of E-INS-i.
+   **Note 2**: Since doggo_sniff will combine the individual local databases into one before running the HMM searches, ensure that they are all specified with the -db option.
-     **Note 2**: HMM profiles and their manuall manually determined cutoffs are included in the hmm/ and cutoffs/ directories respectively, for the GTDB marker sets (bacteria120, archaea53) and 16 contiguous ribosomal proteins (for Bacteria and Archaea).
+   **Note 3**: HMM profiles and their manuall manually determined cutoffs are included in the hmm/ and cutoffs/ directories respectively, for the GTDB marker sets (bacteria120, archaea53) and 16 contiguous ribosomal proteins (for Bacteria and Archaea).
+For marker sets included, you should specify the corresponding cutoff file, since the default value of 30 is usually too low.

 4. **doggo_zoomies**: `doggo_zoomies.py` will run all the different phylogenetic analyses in IQ-TREE.
 (TODO: Add a section on the errors that the different analyses address.)